lodgify/identity-server-client/docs/CONTRIBUTING.md

 When a commit is merged into master branch, Travis does the following tasks

+- Runs linting
+- Runs tests
-- Builds a fresh React Styleguidist styleguide
+- Builds package
 - Publishes the package to the NPM registry